simulatedScience/Twisty_Puzzle_Program/version_2_3_v-tables_HER/3d_piece_calculator.md

 # calculating 3D puzzle pieces

 Up until now all twisty puzzles were only represented via a few points in 3D space.
 But there is a way to give volume to those puzzles, make them proper 3D shapes like they are in real life.
-THis Document explain how this is done in a few steps:
+This Document explains how this is done in a few steps:

 #### 1. calculate a 3D voronoi diagram around the puzzle points
-#### 2. snap the voronoi diagram to a given shape (_cube, sphere, other platonic solids, ..._)
+#### 2. clamp the voronoi diagram to a given shape (_cube, sphere, other platonic solids, ..._)
 #### 3. create polyhedra for each cell in the voronoi diagram
 #### 4. color those polyhedra the same as the puzzle point in that cell
 _____